 Having an agency on retainer for ongoing website care doesn’t have to be expensive either.
-For example, here at NerdBrand, we offer different levels of website care packages starting as low as $89/month for hosting, content updates, and ongoing maintenance.
+For example, here at NerdBrand, we offer different levels of website care packages starting as low as $89/month for hosting, with content updates, and ongoing maintenance included.

 Search Engine Optimization (SEO)

-Search engine optimization, or SEO, is the practice of making changes to your company’s website to improve its organic rankings in Google, Bing, and other search engines.
+Search engine optimization is the practice of making changes to your company’s website to improve its organic rankings in Google, Bing, and other search engines.

-To emphasize, influencing organic search rankings is wholly separate from establishing paid advertising campaigns within search engines — that would fall into the media planning section above.
+To emphasize, influencing organic search rankings is wholly separate from running paid advertising campaigns within search engines.
+That would fall into the media planning section above.

-To very broadly summarize, SEO ranges from improving a site’s technical stability and security to actively producing fresh content both on the site and on external sites.
+To very broadly summarize, SEO ranges from improving a site’s technical stability and security to actively producing fresh content both on and off your website.

 Curious to learn more about SEO?
 See our On-Page SEO Checklist.

-In this context, content marketing refers to creating articles, blog posts, videos, infographics, podcasts, and so on to attract your target audience’s attention.
+In this context, content marketing refers to creating articles, blog posts, videos, infographics, podcasts, and more to attract your target audience’s attention.

-This content also plays a key role in improving your search engine rankings, as content is what attracts links to your website.
+This content also plays a key role in improving your search engine rankings.
+As the content itself is what attracts links to your website.

 In a similar vein, lacking content means search engines don’t have much content to rank and your website visitors don’t have much to engage with.
 That’s why you’ll often hear the phrase, “content is king!”

-Working with an agency on retainer to provide content marketing services is a reliable way to consistently generate a high volume of quality content.
+Working with an agency on retainer is a reliable way to consistently generate a high volume of quality content.
 This arrangement often takes the form of an agency providing a set number of blog posts per month or producing video content as part of an ongoing content series.

 Social Media Marketing

 Social media marketing demands a diverse set of skills and tasks.
-From copywriting and creative/photography to social listening and engagement, a lot of work and time goes into managing an effective social media presence, especially for large brands who handle customer support inquiries via social channels.
+From copywriting and creative to photography and social listening.
+A lot of work and time goes into managing an effective social media presence, especially for large brands who handle customer support inquiries via social channels.

-Having an agency on retainer to manage social media adds efficiencies, as they’re able to become very familiar with the business and work in tandem with your on-site employees to gather real-time content.
+Having an agency on retainer to manage social media adds efficiencies.
+The agency is able to become very familiar with the business, team, and culture, allowing for authentic, real-time content creation.

 Although many business owners think they can hand off social media to just about anyone, it’s rare for small businesses to have someone on staff who is adequately experienced to manage social media marketing.
-Tapping into the expertise of a marketing agency allows you to take control of the customer-facing channel.
+The expertise of a marketing agency allows you to take control of this customer-facing channel.